The Rh Factor & Your Pregnancy

 The Healthy Pregnancy Book says, “If within a couple of days after birth baby tests Rh positive, baby may also be given an injection of RhoGAM.”
 The book does not say what the purpose of this administration would be.
 The package insert, however, expressly instructs, “Do not inject the newborn infant.”

-Other concerns about RhoGAM are related to the other ingredients.
+Some have concerns about RhoGAM related to the other ingredients.
 RhoGAM was once formulated with thimerosol, which contains mercury, but does not seem to be anymore.
-(This is hard to confirm.)
-There are still fairly widespread concerns that RhoGAM may contain mercury or aluminum, although RhoGAM’s website declares that it contains no preservatives.
+There are still concerns among some that RhoGAM may contain mercury or aluminum, although RhoGAM’s website declares that it contains no preservatives.

 Is it effective?
 Studies seem to indicate so.
 Rates of isoimmunization vary depending on the source.
 Up to 10-14% of women may become Rh sensitized without RhoGAM.
 That number drops to less than 2% when RhoGAM is given postpartum, and to 0.1-0.2% if given during pregnancy as well.

 How else can I reduce my chances of becoming Rh sensitized?
-The most important thing you can do is to be as healthy as possible during your pregnancy.
+It is always important to stay as healthy as possible during your pregnancy.
 Here are some other ideas, in addition to the RhoGAM shot:

 - Make sure your diet has adequate protein.
 A pregnant woman needs at least 80 grams of protein daily.
 For that matter, make sure your entire diet is healthy.
 A whole foods diet will help make your placenta as strong as possible, which will reduce your risk of isoimmunization.

 - 1000mg of vitamin C daily may help strengthen the membranes.
 Vitamin C is necessary for tissue repair and wound healing, and your body needs it to produce collagen (see next bullet point).